Theomat/ProgSynth/docs/source/tutorial.rst

 An important point to note is that we need to develop the :code:`PolymorphicType`, as described in the previous sub-section.

 It is done automatically by calling the method :code:`dsl.instantiate_polymorphic_types(upper_bound)`.
-As we only want to develop :code:`+` and :code:`-` as methods with a size of 5 (INT -> INT -> INT or FLOAT -> FLOAT -> FLOAT, as we consider each arrow in the size), we define its upper bound type size to 5.
+As we only want to develop :code:`+` and :code:`-` as methods with a size of 5 (INT -> INT -> INT or FLOAT -> FLOAT -> FLOAT, 3 types + 2 arrows = 5), we define its upper bound type size to 5.

-If you want to adapt the code of :code:`calculator/convert_calculator` for your own custom DSL, it should work almost out of the box with ProgSynth, some point that may hinder you is that ProgSynth needs to guess your type request, it does so from your examples.
-If you are manipulating types that are not guess by ProgSynth, it wil fill them with UnknownType silently, in that case you may need to add your own function to guess type request or modify the one from ProgSynth.
+If you want to adapt the code of :code:`calculator/convert_calculator` for your own custom DSL, it should work almost out of the box with ProgSynth, note that ProgSynth needs to guess your type request and it does so from your examples.
+If you are manipulating types that are not guessed by ProgSynth, it wil fill them with UnknownType silently, in that case you may need to add your own function to guess type request or modify the one from ProgSynth which is :code:`synth/syntax/type_system.py@guess_type`.

 Usage